Rhinemann/mage-hack/src/chapters/Character Creation.typ

 #block(breakable: false)[
   === Step 1: Choose Distinctions
   - One for your personality, or motivation;
-]
-]
   - One for your Sleeper life;
   - One for your affiliation with a Group of Magi.
     #quote[Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent...;]
+]

 Each of your distinctions benefits from the Hinder SFX:
-/ Hinder: Roll a #spec_char.d4 instead of a #spec_char.d8 for a distinction to earn 1 #spec_char.pp.
+/ Hinder: Roll a #spec_char.d4 instead of a #spec_char.d8 for a distinction to earn a #spec_char.pp.

 #block(breakable: false)[
   === Step 2: Assign Attributes